VergeGroup/swift-verge/README.md

 ```

 > There is `ExtendedStateType` from StateType.
-> This provies us to get more stuff that increase performance and produc
+> This provies us to get more stuff that increases performance and productivity.

 ## Normalization